Lifailon/pinguem/README.md

         <a href="https://hub.docker.com/r/lifailon/pinguem"><img title="docker image size"src="https://img.shields.io/docker/image-size/lifailon/pinguem?&color=blue&logo=Docker&label=Docker+Image"></a>
 </p>

-Web interface based on [Vue](https://github.com/vuejs/core) for async checking of the availability of the selected hosts or subnet using the [node-ping](https://github.com/danielzzz/node-ping) library.
+Web interface based on [Vue](https://github.com/vuejs/core) and the [Prometheus](https://github.com/prometheus/prometheus) exporter for async checking of the availability of the selected hosts or subnet using the [node-ping](https://github.com/danielzzz/node-ping) library.

 All fields for entering addresses are dynamic, and are stored on the side of the client (in the browser) after rebooting the server and the user system.
 For a survey of the entire subnet, use 0 in the 4 octet (example, `192.168.3.0`), it is possible to simultaneously indicate a few subnet.
-It is recommended to launch in the Docker container, you can check 254, 508 and more hosts every second without delay.
+It is recommended to launch in the Docker container, you can check `254`, `508` and more hosts every second without delay.
+The ping stops at the time of closing the browser tab, while the results is stored on the server in memory until they are discharged through the interface or API.

 ## Install